Mera Peak (6476m) and Island Peak (6189m)

 - Internal flights (inc Kathmandu to Kathmandu airport) or transport to and from Kathmandu if travelling by land

-- Accommodation in lodges or tents
+- Accommodation in lodges and tents at base camps

-- Climbing permits, VDC permits
+- Climbing permits

 - Sagamartha and Barun National Park Fees